johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

 - how to make msfs more realistic
 - Best MSFS addons
 - Push times at SFO and others (from minute 7 ish of airspace video of Sportys)
+- WFO Boundaries from Reddit post, especially those in ocean?